TreewareEarth/plant/README.md

 # What is this?

-It's a bit like https://github.com/symfony/thanks, but it tries to solve a bigger problem! **The climate crisis.**
+It's a bit like https://github.com/symfony/thanks, but it tries to tackle a bigger problem! **The climate crisis.**

-Open Source can have positve impact on it.
-With treeware every donation is a motivation to work on Open Source code.
+Open Source can have positive impact on it.
+With Treeware every donation is a motivation to work on Open Source code.

-The treeware idea is great, but it's not very visible.
+The Treeware idea is great, but it's not very visible.
 This package tries to solve it.

 Install